After Long Night of Israeli Attacks, Palestinian Rockets Fall Silent -- For Now

-Palestinian terrorist rocket fire has fallen silent for seven hours, according to Israel’s Army Radio, after a long night in which the Israeli Defense Forces (IDF) pounded Hamas and Islamic Jihad positions in Gaza.
+Palestinian terrorist rocket fire has fallen silent for eight hours, according to Israel’s Army Radio, after a long night in which the Israeli Defense Forces (IDF) pounded Hamas and Islamic Jihad positions in Gaza.

 On Wednesday, President Joe Biden continued to urge Israel towards a ceasefire, as Prime Minister Benjamin Netanyahu said that Israel would continue “Operation Guardians of the Walls” as long as necessary to silence Palestinian rocket fire at Israel.

-Note: Update: The Israeli military continued to strike terrorist targets from the air Thursday morning, though military analysts expected the operation to wrap up — perhaps earlier than originally anticipated, according to Israel’s Army Radio.